behoof4mind/tf-module-workadventure/README.md

 ```
 _- these variables in example are default, if you don't want to override them - only source filed can be specified;_<br>
 _- dont forget to use latest varion of module in ref=0.0.1 notation_
+_- keep in mind that `ns_servers_list` should be the same as in you registered domain NS servers list_
 Make init
 ```shell
 terraform init